Background pattern

 Consult your doctor or pharmacist before taking Vesanoid if:

-- you have ever had any mental health problems, such as depression, aggressive tendencies, or mood changes.
-This is because taking Vesanoid may affect your mood.
+• you have ever had any mental health problems, such as depression, aggressive tendencies, or mood changes.
+This is because taking Vesanoid can affect your mood.

-If you experience any of the above (or are unsure), consult your doctor or pharmacist before taking Vesanoid.
+If any of the above applies to you (or you are not sure), consult your doctor or pharmacist before taking Vesanoid.

 Mental health problems

-You may not notice some changes in your mood and behavior, so it is very important to tell your friends and family that this medication may affect your mood and behavior.
+You may not notice some changes in your mood and behavior, so it is very important that you tell your friends and family that this medicine could affect your mood and behavior.
 They may notice these changes and help you identify any problems you need to discuss with your doctor.

 • difficulty breathing,